-Senator Bernie Sanders has proposed legislation to eliminate patents and give drug developers $80 billion in prizes each year for real breakthrough medicines.
+Senator Bernie Sanders proposed legislation to eliminate patents and give drug developers $80 billion in prizes each year for real breakthrough medicines.

-Sanders has proposed another bill buying out the patents of AIDS drugs for $3 billion each year, so our government could sell medicines at the cost of manufacturing them.
+Sanders proposed another bill buying out the patents of AIDS drugs for $3 billion each year, so our government could sell medicines at the cost of manufacturing them.
 This would save vast amounts of money, because our government already pays for most AIDS treatments.

 Public funding of all drug research would make medicines vastly cheaper and safer.
 Sharing research would also speed up drug development.
 The truly important new medicines mostly come from research at the National Institute of Health, universities, or small biotechnology companies.

 Patents are a system of legal monopolies that kill millions of poor people around the world by protecting high profits for pharmaceutical companies.
 These high profits also result in a dangerous market of fake and poor-quality medicines that kill hundreds of thousands of people worldwide.

 If we had a free market for medicines, like most other businesses in the US, medicines would be far cheaper.
 Patents also give drug companies great incentives to cheat, and then we learn about dangerous side effects only during lawsuits after far too many deaths.